Coincidences – “a remarkable concurrence of events or circumstances without apparent causal connection.”

 As the only white people, we typically stood out, and dealt with the usual staring and harassment.
 We were used to it by then – no big deal.

-As I dreamed of cold Chang beer and my first pad thai in a long time, a fairly old guy appeared and stood in front of me.
+As I dreamed of cold Chang beer and my first pad thai in a long time, an old guy appeared and stood in front of me.

 He was about a metre away, facing me.
-I sat on my rucksack and looked up at him and he started jerking off – in front of me, and everyone else.
+I was sitting on my rucksack and looked up at him just as he started jerking off – in front of me, and everyone else.